Omenstudio/library-hypermedia-service-articles/README.md

 ## See also
 - Hypermedia micro-framework, which was used in the service: https://github.com/Omenstudio/hydra-microframework
 - Another hypermedia web API service, which also use Hydra and Json-ld: https://github.com/Omenstudio/library-hypermedia-service-books
-- WEB UI application based on HydraConsole, which allow you work with hypermedia services: https://github.com/Omenstudio/hypermedia-library-web-ui
+- WEB UI library application which work with articles and books services: https://github.com/Omenstudio/hypermedia-library-web-ui

 Working application: https://library-service-articles.herokuapp.com/mega-api/